 - Structural checks and power system checks that should be completed before using a forklift

 What Causes Plant Explosions?

-In all truthfulness, there are many different situations which can lead to a plant explosion; however, some have been noted as occurring more often than others.
+In all truthfulness, there are many different situations that can lead to a plant explosion; however, some are more common than others.
 For example, simple fires can quickly spiral out of control, causing large explosions.

 - Boilers that are not properly cared for